Christian views on cloning

+The first mammal to be cloned from an adult somatic cell, a sheep named Dolly.

 Christians take multiple positions in the debate on the morality of human cloning.
 Since Dolly the sheep was successfully cloned on 5 July 1996, and the possibility of cloning humans became a reality, Christian leaders have been pressed to take an ethical stance on its morality.
-While many Christians tend to disagree with the practice, such as Roman Catholics and a majority of fundamentalist pastors, including Southern Baptists, the views taken by various other Christian denominations are diverse and often conflicting.
-It is hard to pinpoint any one, definite stance of the Christian religion, since there are so many Christian denominations and so few official statements from each of them concerning the morality of human cloning.
+Whilst the majority of mainline Christian denominations disagree with human cloning, such as Roman Catholics and fundamentalist denominations, including Southern Baptists, the views taken by various other Christian denominations can vary, particularly regarding therapeutic uses.
+There are often few statements from Christian churches regarding the morality of cloning.

 There are certain Protestant denominations that do not disagree with the acceptability of human cloning.
 Mary Seller, for example, a member of the Church of England's Board of Social Responsibility and a professor of developmental genetics, states, "Cloning, like all science, must be used responsibly.
 Cloning humans is not desirable.
 But cloning sheep has its uses."
 On the other hand, according to a survey of Christian fundamentalist pastors, responses indicated a "common account of human cloning as primarily reproductive in nature, proscribed by its violation of God's will and role."
 Many of these pastors acknowledged the reason for this violation being rooted in the religiously motivated view that human cloning is an example of scientists 'playing God.'"
 It is not only this that many Christians are concerned about, however; other concerns include whether the dignity of the human person is overlooked, as well as the role of the parents as co-creators.
 All of these things may contribute to why many fundamentalist Christian pastors see human reproductive cloning as simply "forbidden territory."